peternijssen/packy/README.md

 **Description**

 Packy is an open source tool to validate if your dependencies are up 2 date.
-Packy is still in development and is not production ready yet.

 **Current analyzers**
 - Composer